 1 – Soles

 Flexible non-slip soles are a must-have feature for infant shoes.
 Their feet are better protected by footwear from harm, the cold, and the heat.
 This will protect your baby’s feet from accidents if they do start practising their walking while also allowing their feet to stretch out and move more freely.
 To feel what they contact with their feet & build muscle power, infants should spend as much time as possible walking with bare feet or shoes with soft soles.
-On top of it, get the most ideal shoes for your baby from Amazon Prime Indirim Kodu at remarkably low prices.
+On top of it, get the most ideal shoes for your baby fromat remarkably low prices.

 2 – Closures